 Improved Business Qualification/Permitting Process

-Growth in the alcohol beverage industry in recent years increased the volume of permit applications for new alcohol producers.
-This growth in workload has contributed to delayed permit approvals by TTB – peaking at roughly 120 days in Fiscal Year 2016 – so that new businesses had to wait months to begin producing and selling their products while having already made significant investments in their operations.
+Growth in the alcohol beverage industry increased the volume of new alcohol producers, contributing to a significantly higher workload and delayed permit approvals.
+Peaking at roughly a 120-day turnaround in Fiscal Year 2016, these delayed approvals caused new businesses to wait months before they could begin producing and selling their products while having already made significant investments in their operations.

-TTB reviewed its current permit approval processes, applications, and online systems and, in line with the Administration's regulatory reform agenda, focused on streamlining the permit application process for prospective industry members.
+To address service delays, TTB reviewed its permit approval processes, applications, and online systems, with a focus on streamlining the permit application process for prospective industry members.